joelmoss/gifted/README.md

 # Gifted

-Simple, yet powerful decorators for Ruby on Rails, inspired (and forked) from [ActiveDecorator](https://github.com/amatsuda/active_decorator).
+Simple, powerful, and explicit decorators for Ruby on Rails, inspired (and forked) from [ActiveDecorator](https://github.com/amatsuda/active_decorator).
 It has the following goals:

 1. Fast and efficient.
 2. Implicit decorators.